actionhero/ah-resque-ui/README.md

 }
 ```

-Now you can apply the `logged-in-session` middleware to your actions to protect them.
+Now you can apply the `basic-auth` middleware to your actions to protect them.

-To inform ah-resque-ui to use a middleware determined elsewhere like this, set `api.config.ah-resque-ui.middleware = ['logged-in-session']` in the provided configuration file.
+To inform ah-resque-ui to use a middleware determined elsewhere like this, set `api.config.ah-resque-ui.middleware = ['basic-auth']` in the provided configuration file.

 ## Testing & Developing